 - US Websites – Yes

-- Explicit warranties – Yes, 180 days extended to 365 with registration
+- Explicit warranties – Yes, now 1 year+

 - 3rd Party Reviews – Yes